vonagam/ash_jason/README.md

 ### Configuration

-The process to get data for json happens with four steps:
+The process to get data for json happens with five potential steps:
 - Pick keys from a record.
 - Merge some fixed values.
+- Rename keys.
 - Customize a result.
 - Order keys.